 Thanks to the commitment of Gewandhaus kapellmeister Arthur Nikisch, the Gewandhaus orchester devoted itself increasingly to Mahler's symphonic oeuvre towards the end of the 19th century.
 During Riccardo Chailly's tenure, Leipzig's significance in Mahler's development as a composer became ingrained in the consciousness of the international music world, and the reputation of the Gewandhausorchester cemented as one of the world's leading Mahler orchestras.

 Gustav Mahler's two-year tenure as Second Kapellmeister at Leipzig's opera house (1886-1888) was his first appointment in a major musical metropolis.
 Here he was to conduct almost 200 opera performances with the Gewandhausorchester, allowing him the opportunity to engage intensively with the sonic dimensions afforded by one of the world's greatest orchestras.

-The 11 night holiday will be fully escorted throughout and will include flights from the UK, breakfast each morning, three lunches, four dinners, a programme of sightseeing in and around Leipzig as well as four excursions outside of the city including Dresden, Halle, Weimar & Wittenberg.
+The 11 night holiday will be fully escorted throughout and will include flights from the UK, breakfast each, a welcome dinner, farewell Gala Dinner, six pre-concert meals, one post-concert supper, two lunch/brunches (wines & drinks included), a programme of sightseeing in and around Leipzig as well as four excursions outside of the city including Dresden, Halle, Weimar & Wittenberg.